lobehub/sd-webui-lobe-theme/README.md

 Click the <kbd>🪄</kbd> button below Prompt to format the prompt words with one click.

+> **Note**\
-> 👉 Tip: Convert full-width punctuation to half-width, remove extra spaces, add missing commas, and move the Extra-Networks model to the end.
+> Convert full-width punctuation to half-width, remove extra spaces, add missing commas, and move the Extra-Networks model to the end.

 Before formatting: